-Kabeli Palau is a much loved party dish in Afghanistan.
+Kabeli Palau (also known as kabuli pulao) is a much loved party dish in Afghanistan.
 The highly seasoned rice dish is finished in the oven, giving the cook 45 minutes to prepare for the arrival of their guests (simply prepare garnish ahead of time).
-The intense flavor of garaham masala is balanced by sweet bursts of carrot and golden raisins.
+The intense flavor of garam masala is balanced by sweet bursts of carrot and golden raisins.

 Note: You may purchase 6 cups chicken broth and use leftover chicken pieces.
 This will save you several steps (and at least an hour) if you are in a hurry.

 1/2 chicken, bone in or 3 chicken breasts

 1 clove garlic, crushed